Home Courses Creative Industries BA (Hons) Games Design and Development

 Feel prepared for your future career

-You will develop your portfolio to meet current industry requirements and develop a strong awareness of the needs of the industry as you develop your creative and technical skills.
+You will develop your portfolio to meet current industry requirements, and gain a strong awareness of the needs of the industry as you hone your creative and technical skills.

 On this course you will: